 This model is useful for understanding the inputs and outputs of the system.
 As the system has three inputs which are the ball, elastic energy and a signal of the on and off the system.
 The three outputs are hitting the target through the ball, kinetic energy obtained by the ball to hit the target and the on and off signal.
 Sound and heat will also release when the ball hits the target.
-The black box model for any system identifies the inputs and outputs without knowing the workings of the system inside the product.
-To view the workings inside the system, we need the functional model.
+The Black Box model for any system identifies the inputs and outputs without knowing the workings of the system inside the product.
+In addition the functional model is the one that view the workings inside the system.